Application Security Authority

-Application Security Authority is a national reference directory covering the full operational landscape of application security — from testing methodologies and compliance frameworks to tooling categories, vulnerability classes, and workforce standards.
+Application Security Authority is a national reference provider network covering the full operational landscape of application security — from testing methodologies and compliance frameworks to tooling categories, vulnerability classes, and workforce standards.
 The site indexes 65 published reference pages spanning technical controls, regulatory requirements, professional qualifications, and program-building frameworks, serving security professionals, procurement teams, compliance officers, and researchers who need structured, authoritative orientation across this sector.
 The content spans topics from application security fundamentals through advanced supply chain risk, DevSecOps integration, and regulatory mapping — structured as a professional reference, not a training curriculum.

 Scope and definition